ZbutwialyPiernik/flixage/README.md

 # Flixage
 Music service project using Spring Boot, heavily inspired by Spotify.
-This is my first try to create microservice architecture.
+This is my first attempt to use microservice architecture.
-Project contains 8 modules, frontend done in Flutter, docker-compose for ready local development, database schema.
+Project contains 8 modules, the frontend made in Flutter, docker-compose ready for local development and a database schema.

  1. **core** - domain exceptions, common configurations for every sub project.
  2. **core-authentication** - contains classes that are needed to provide authentication to microservice